larnelle15/Multi-scanner/Firewall_for_WiFi.md

 To create a firewall for WiFi, we need to import tne necessary libraries.
 For this part of the project, I'll import the socket and OS libraries in python.
-The socket library we'll be used to create a socket and the os library to execute system commands.
+The socket library will be used to create a socket and the os library to execute system commands.